Meteorology Department Expects Cold Weather, Warns Of Strong Wind

 Date

-(MENAFN- Gulf Times) Weather inshore until 6:00 pm on Tuesday will be relatively cold with scattered clouds at time, becomes cold to very cold at placed at night, the Department of Meteorology said in its daily weather report, warning of strong wind at places daytime.
+Doha, Qatar: Weather inshore until 6pm on Wednesday will be relatively cold during daytime, with slight dust and scattered clouds, becomes cold by night, the Department of Meteorology said in its daily weather report, warning of expected strong wind at places daytime.

-Offshore, there will be scattered clouds to partly cloudy at times with a weak chance of rain, warning of strong wind and high sea.
+Offshore, there will be scattered clouds to partly cloudy at times, the report said, warning of strong wind and high sea.

-Wind inshore will be northwesterly at a speed of 06 - 16 KT, reaching 24 KT at places daytime.
-Offshore, it will be northwesterly at a speed of 10 - 20 KT, reaching 28 KT.
+Wind inshore will be northwesterly at a speed of 08 - 18 KT, reaching 26 KT at places at times.
+Offshore, it will be northwesterly at a speed of 18 - 25 KT, reaching 30 KT at times.

-Sea state inshore will be 2 - 4 ft, rising to 5 ft at times, while offshore will be 3 - 6 ft, rising to 9 ft.
+Sea state inshore will be 2 - 4 ft, rising to 5 ft at times, while offshore will be 5 - 8 ft, rising to 10 ft at times.

 Legal Disclaimer: